Jewish cemetery, Marrakech: History

 The cemetery is one of the largest in the country, covering approximately 2,800 dunams and it is located next to the Mellah of Marrakesh.
 The cemetery has over 20,000 graves, with its left corner dedicated to around 6,000 children who died during a typhus epidemic in the 19th century; the tombs of the kohanim are painted in blue and located by its entrance The cemetery is maintained by the Jewish community and by a guard who is there 24 hours a day.

-Mausoleums
+Mausolea

-The cemetery has several mausoleums, including those of some famous Moroccan rabbis, like Rabbi Abraham Azoulay and Rabbi David Hazan.
-Most of the mausoleums are located on its perimeter.
+The cemetery has several mausolea, including those of some famous Moroccan rabbis, like Abraham Azoulai and Rabbi David Hazan.
+Most of the mausolea are located on its perimeter.